dev-natalia/belvo_technical_test/README.md

 ## 🧠 Key Design Decisions

-### ✅ In-Memory Caching with TTL
+### ✅ In-Memory Caching with TTL and Encryption

 - `dynamic_client` and `consent` tokens are cached using `cachetools.TTLCache`
 - Avoids unnecessary requests and improves performance
+- Encrypts sensible data

 ### ✅ Automatic Retry with Exponential Backoff

 - All unstable external API calls are wrapped with the `tenacity` library
-- On failures (e.g., 504), requests are automatically retried with increasing wait times
+- On failures 504, requests are automatically retried with increasing wait times

 ### ✅ Data Normalization